kunallad54/BL-BinarySearchTree/README.md

 2. Ability to create the binary tree shown in the figure
    - Check if all are added with using size method in Binary Tree

+3. Ability to search 63 in the Binary Tree
+   - Implement Search method and recursively search left or right nodes to find 63